Voxelum/minecraft-launcher-core-node/README.md

 The code are splited into seperated projects, which layed in under `packages` folder.
 Most of them are really simple (only one `index.ts` file or few files).

-If you want to write some code for specific module, the command `npm run watch` might help you.
+If you want to write some code for specific module, the command `npm run dev` might help you.

 For example, you want to add a functions to parse minecraft chunk data, you can add some code in `packages/world/index.ts`.
 You might also want to add some test related to your new features, just add sth. in `packages/world/test.ts`.

-During this process, you can first run `npm run watch world`, and it will start to auto compile & test the code for world module.
+During this process, you can first run `npm run dev world`, and it will start to auto compile & test the code for world module.
 You can see the result immediately.

 **Highly recommended to add test for the features,** ~~which I always lazy to add.~~